itstrangvu/trangs/content/blog/how-i-like-to-collaborate-as-a-designer.md

 Crucial to keep the team motivated.

+### Context > consistency

+When it comes to design, I think designing around the current context is better than designing to satisfy prior consistency.

 So, these are the main points that come to my mind.
 Most of them are must-haves and I will challenge the status quo when the work setting lacks any of these.